thoughtspot/thoughtspot.github.io/_end-user/search/data-refresh-time.md

  ![]({{ site.baseurl }}/images/data_refresh_time_source.png "Last updated in source selection")

-You can also hover over a column in the **DATA** column to see when it was last refreshed.
+You can also hover over a column in the **Data** column to see when it was last refreshed.
 This popup will also show sample values from that column.

  ![]({{ site.baseurl }}/images/data_refresh_time_choose.png "Last updated in Data column")